EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Lengths and Limits

-South of SR 860/Miami Gardens Drive to North of the Broward County Line
+From south of SR 860/Miami Gardens Drive to north of the Broward County Line in Miami-Dade County, Florida

 FDOT Project Manager